Leik Myrabo: Academic career

-Myrabo was a professor of aerospace engineering at Rensselaer Polytechnic Institute (RPI) prior to retirement.
+Myrabo attended Iowa State University, where he studied aerospace engineering.
+In 1963, while a student, he was invited to join a research program at McDonnell Aircraft Corporation.
+Myrabo achieved a PhD in engineering physics from the University of California, San Diego in 1976.
+Prior to beginning his academic career, Myrabo worked for a time in the private aerospace industry, including Braddock Dunn & McDonald (later TRW Inc. and Northrop Grumman).
+He was an associate professor of aerospace, mechanical and nuclear engineering at Rensselaer Polytechnic Institute (RPI) from 1983 to his retirement.
 At RPI, he collaborated with the U.S. Air Force on Lightcraft experiments at White Sands Missile Range, work documented in trade coverage by Laser Focus World.
 He originated the Lightcraft research program at RPI.
 Myrabo's professorship encompassed three engineering fields: in addition to aerospace, he also taught mechanical and nuclear engineering until his retirement.